-However, if you left the firm during 2018 after completing these initial activities, you must elect COBRA to be eligible to earn incentives for the initial Wellness Activities plus continue as a COBRA participant through the award date in mid-January 2019.
-Those employees who terminate before the award date in mid-January 2019 and do not elect COBRA will not receive funds for completing the Initial Wellness Activities during 2018.
+Those employees who terminate before the award date in mid-January and do not elect COBRA will not receive funds for completing the Initial Wellness Activity(ies).

 If you elect COBRA medical coverage, no administrative fees are deducted from your MRA.